2025 Military Pay Raise: Four Smart Ways to Put Your Money to Work

 You don't have to choose between immediate gratification and your long-term financial health.

-The 2025 military pay raise is projected to be 4.5 percent, as proposed in the National Defense Authorization Act (NDAA) for fiscal year 2025.
-If the past couple of years are any indication, the president may not make it official by signing the NDAA into law until near the end of the calendar year.
+The 2025 military pay raise is 4.5%, as approved in the National Defense Authorization Act (NDAA) for fiscal year 2025.
+Similar to the past couple of years, President Biden signed the NDAA into law near the end of the 2024 calendar year.
 The military pay raise chart below was created using government data and demonstrates the trend toward larger raises in response to higher living costs over the last three years.

 The 50/50 Plan: Reward Yourself and Make Smart Financial Moves